-Discover your passion for learning, brush up on your skills, improve your health and wellbeing, progress your career, or seek specialised advice and guidance to take a second chance and change your story.
+Embrace this opportunity to discover your passion for learning, brush up on your skills, improve your health and wellbeing, progress your career, or seek tailored advice and information on funding or specialised career pathways .

 Use the search box below to start learning.

 DISCOVER YOUR PASSION FOR LEARNING

 Adult learning can broaden horizons, build your networks, and open doors, it’s your chance to make a fresh start and embrace a second chance.
-Whether you are looking for a new direction, boost confidence, to brush up on your skills, improve your job opportunities, seek some advice and guidance on a qualification, or you may simply want to learn something new.
-Adult Learners’ Week is free and for everyone.
+Whether you are looking for a new direction, to boost your confidence, brush up on your skills, improve your job opportunities, seek some advice and guidance on a qualification, or you may simply want to learn something new and meet likeminded people.
+Adult Learners’ Week is free and available to everyone.